-Ubud is the Zen capital of Bali and the most spiritual place on the island.
-Yoga, meditation and vegetarian and vegan food are everywhere, and despite all the success after becoming a star in Eat, Pray, Love, Ubud is still one of the most authentic places in Bali.
+Ubud is the Zen capital of Bali and the most spiritual place of the island.
+Yoga, meditation, and vegetarian and vegan food are everywhere.
+And despite all the success after becoming a star in the movie Eat, Pray, Love, Ubud is still one of the most authentic places in Bali.
 In this guide, you will find the essentials to plan your trip to this memorable Indonesian destination.

 Where to stay in Ubud